-RESOLVED, That CFUW urge the provincial, territorial and Indigenous governments to ensure that all publicly-funded educational institutions:
+RESOLVED, That CFUW urge the provincial, territorial, and Indigenous governments to ensure that encourage all publicly funded elementary, secondary and, where relevant, post-secondary educational institutions to:

-- Provide comprehensive knowledge of the menstrual process and options available for menstrual hygiene management that is sensitive to culturally and gender-diverse menstruators. - Encourage open conversation, both within and outside of the classroom, about menstruation to address the stigma and shame felt by menstruating youths. - Specifically address the needs of Canada's Indigenous and remote communities.
+- Provide comprehensive knowledge of education on the menstrual process and options available for menstrual hygiene management that is sensitive to Indigenous, culturally diverse, and gender-diverse menstruators populations. - Encourage open conversation, both within and outside of the classroom, about menstruation to address the stigma and shame surrounding menstruation. felt by menstruating youths. - Specifically address the needs of Canada's Indigenous and remote communities.